 To train effectively, one has to get used to the uncomfortable feeling and welcome the pain.
 That’s the only way they will be able to develop the fitness it takes to be competitive!
 Don’t make the common mistake of starting too hard.
 The mind and body will adapt but it will adapt at its own pace.
 That pace is the right types of training being applied frequently and gradually increasing the intensity overtime.

-Most people don’t understand that the body needs movement on a regular basis in order to deliver blood and nutrients to all the muscles and soft tissues of the entire body.
+Many people who are racing motocross don’t understand that the body needs movement on a regular basis in order to deliver blood and nutrients to all the muscles and soft tissues of the entire body.
 The proof of these facts is easy to understand when you consider what happens to an arm or leg that is put in a case for 6 weeks, atrophied!
 Many riders may think they don’t need to be in very good shape, because they are just riding for fun or they’re races are very short.
 But they fail to see the fact that by being in better shape they will have more fun.
 Being in better shape will also allow them to ride longer and better in order to keep increasing their skill levels.
 To be honest, riders who think they don’t need to be in good shape are just using that belief as another excuse not to train.
 Riders can have many different excuses for not taking training seriously, excuses like not enough time, no one to train with, they live too far from a gym, or they are too tired to train before or after work.
 I’m sure all these excuses are very real to them.
 I say real to them because they have convinced themselves that they are real.
 For one thing, you don’t need to go to a gym to train.
 In the time it takes to get ready, go to the gym and get back home you could have done your workout at home.
 If they have a physically demanding job and they really are too tired, they could do some type of easy cardio training, stretching or yoga that would be mentally and physically beneficial.
 There are many ways to train at home.
 To make a real change with your training habits you have to change the way you think about training, change your perception about training.
 This doesn’t mean just changing your conscious thoughts about training but changing your beliefs about training at the core, in your sub-conscious mind.
 If you’re not already training regularly, it means you have negative thoughts and therefore negative beliefs about training and exercising.
 This causes you to not want to do it and it’s easy to find excuses for not doing it.
 Once you change these negative thoughts and beliefs into positive ones you will want to train and exercise on a regular basis it will become a habit, a life style and your enjoyment of motocross, along with your riding skills and safety will increase big time!

-The bottom line comes down to, what’s important to you, if your motocross riding/racing is toward the top of your list, then except the facts, change your thoughts and beliefs about training and make it a life style.
+The bottom line comes down to, what’s important to you.
+If your motocross riding/racing is toward the top of your list, then except the facts, change your thoughts and beliefs about training and make it a life style.
 Changing your beliefs is easy to do and just takes a little ambition and know how.
 It helps to start with some every day, short and long term goals.
 This first step is very important, so take some time and write out your goals.
 Then put them in a place where you’ll see them every day.
 Doing this not only will remind you but also makes them more real.
 For some people going cold turkey and changing everything at once works, but for most this is not the best method.
 It’s usually better to change things gradually, like one or two things per day.
 This method is a lot less stressful on your mind and body and you will be more likely to make lasting changes.
 Of course getting the desired results from changing your thoughts and beliefs will most likely take time.
 Until this happens and you really want to exercise you’re going to have to use commitment and will power.
 Your brain will come up with all the excuses you can image and you’re going to need to ignore them and workout anyway.
 The import thing is to start out gradually with your frequency, duration and intensity and be consistent.
 It’s better to workout a little 5 days a week then to workout too much 2 days a week.

 If you haven’t been training you shouldn’t train too hard in the beginning.
 Just do what’s comfortable and keep building.
 If you’re not used to training and you go too hard, chances are you won’t stick with it.
 The first step is making it a habit.
 Then according to your goals, you would increase the frequencies, durations and intensities in order to reach your goals.
 Once exercising becomes a habit you’ll be like the millions of other people who have kicked their bad habits and replaced them with good, healthy habits like exercise and eating smart.
 Don’t think of why you can’t do this, rather think of how you can.
 One step at a time.
 Discover how fun motocross really can be!